aelrou/HyperV_Export/README.md

 Run a script: *CMD* `"powershell.exe" -File "C:\HyperV_Export.ps1" -VMID "9623d59a-a9e9-40cf-a0fd-913248491d50"`
 Run a script: *PowerShell* `& "C:\HyperV_Export.ps1" -VMID "9623d59a-a9e9-40cf-a0fd-913248491d50"`

 This PowerShell script is designed to run as a scheduled task with Administrative privileges on Windows Server 2012.
 To ensure that scheduled exports continue if a VM name changes, a VMID is used instead of a VMName.
-It has also been tested on Server 2012 **R2**, Server 2016, and Server 2019.
+It has also been tested on Server 2012 **R2**, Server 2016, Server 2019, and Server 2022.

 Live exports are not supported on Windows Server 2012 *(not R2)*, so a VM must be saved or shutdown before export.
 This script saves and exports a VM, then starts it again if it was running originally.